 Drug-related overdose deaths have significantly increased recently worldwide, especially in India.
-Data from the literature indicates that the number of deaths from drug overdoses has almost quadrupled since 2000.
-According to statistics from the years 2014 and 2017, opioids were the primary substance implicated in approximately 60% of all drug overdose deaths that were recorded.
-Moreover, the use of semisynthetic opioids, such as morphine, oxycodone, and hydrocodone, has been linked to a higher death rate.
-Recent years have shown a similarity in these developments.2 Most of the individuals are treated for postoperative pain with opioid analgesics after sinonasal operations; most of the prescribed opioids are not used and are stored as leftovers.
-According to a prior research, approximately 90% of patients who are administered opioids keep the medication as leftovers.3 About 70% of participants who keep their medicines to themselves utilise the remaining opioids as residual drugs.
-According to previously released data, the usage of prescription medicines was the catalyst for the majority of opioid abusers and addiction cases.4
+Data from the literature indicates that the number of deaths from drug overdoses has almost doubled since 2000.1.
+According to data from the years 2014 and 2015, opioids were the primary drug implicated in approximately 60% of all drug overdose deaths that were reported.
+2017.
+Additionally, it has been noted that using semisynthetic opioids, such as morphine, oxycodone, and hydrocodone, increases the risk of death.
+In recent years, it has been discovered that these tendencies are comparable.2

-Therefore, by utilising the recommended restricted amount of opioid medicines, it is possible to significantly minimise the misuse, addiction, and dependency of individuals on opioid drugs from the unused tablets following sinus surgery by limiting the prescription of opioid drugs.5 Prior research published in the literature shows that the use of non-opioid medications, such as acetaminophen and NSAIDs (non-steroidal anti-inflammatory drugs), can provide appropriate pain relief and lower the risk of dependence after sinonasal surgeries, such as FESS (functional endoscopic sinus surgery).6
+After sinonasal surgeries, most patients have their postoperative pain treated with opioid analgesics; most of the prescribed opioids are not used and are stored as leftovers.
+According to a recent review of the literature, approximately 90% of all patients who are supplied opioids keep the medications as leftovers.3.
+One of the participants who kept medications to About 70% of the residual opioids in subjects are used as leftover medications.
+According to previously released data, the majority of opioid abusers and addiction cases say that their usage of prescription medicines was the catalyst for their actions.4

-Unfortunately, there is a dearth of information in the literature about the necessity, timing, and adverse effects of using both opioid and non-opioid analgesics following sinus surgery.
-Therefore, the purpose of the current study was to evaluate the need, dosage, timing, and adverse effects of opioid and non-opioid analgesics used after sinus surgery.
+Therefore, decreasing the amount of opioid prescriptions written following sinus surgery can significantly lower the subjects' abuse, addiction, and reliance on the medicines. the unused pills by taking the prescribed amount of the limited medications.5 Prior research published in the literature shows that the use of non-opioid medications, such as acetaminophen and NSAIDs (non-steroidal anti-inflammatory drugs), can provide appropriate pain relief and lower the risk of dependence after sinonasal surgeries, such as FESS (functional endoscopic sinus surgery).
+Six On the other hand, there is a dearth of information in the literature about the necessity, timing, and adverse effects of using both opioid and non-opioid analgesics following sinus surgery.
+Therefore, the purpose of the current study was to evaluate the necessity, dosage, timing, and adverse effects of opioid and non-opioid analgesics used after sinus surgery.